Salesforce-Platform-Identity-and-Access-Management-Architect Practice Test Questions

 D. Use a custom login flow to retrieve sensitive data using an Apex callout without including the attributes in the assertion.

-Use the Identity provider's certificate to digitally Sign and the Identity provider's certificate to encrypt the payload.
+Use the Identity Provider's certificate to digitally sign and Salesforce's Certificate to encrypt the payload.

 D.